-TRACK-EXHAUST

-Indicates that a VAV terminal will track the hourly exhaust flow.
+TRACK-EXHAUST Indicates that a VAV terminal will track the hourly exhaust flow.
 Each hour, the VAV terminal flow will be the greater of the exhaust flow, the requirement for space conditioning, or the flow corresponding to the MIN-FLOW-RATIO.
-Normally, the EXHAUST-FAN-SCH will be specified to simulate variable-flow exhaust.
+The EXHAUST-FLOW must be specified, and the EXHAUST-FAN-SCH specified to simulate variable-flow exhaust.